spannawit/imdb-sentiment/README.md

 ```

 * **Otherwise**, the models need to be trained from scratch
+  1. At least **16GB RAM** for Docker container and model training
-  1. Create empty `models` folder
+  2. Create empty `models` folder
-  2. Execute Jupyter Notebooks in `notebook` folder from `01-03` in order, which may takes about 14 hours when fine-tuning BERT model.
+  3. Execute Jupyter Notebooks in `notebook` folder from `01-03` in order, which may takes about 14 hours when fine-tuning BERT model.
-  3. Then rerun the container to try serving the BERT model again.
+  4. Then rerun the container to try serving the BERT model again.

 ### Build Image
 ```bash